jobayer-alam-24/Android_Load_Image_From_URL_Glide/README.md

-Here's a basic README section about Glide:

----

 ## Glide - Image Loading Library for Android

 Glide is a fast and efficient image loading library for Android that simplifies handling and displaying images from various sources such as URLs, local storage, and resources.
 Developed by **Bumptech**, Glide is widely used for its smooth performance, automatic caching, and ease of integration.